Reconstruction of Gravitational Form Factors using Generative Machine Learning: Model-independent reconstruction of the proton GFFs at unphysical pion mass

 \section{Model-independent reconstruction of the proton GFFs at unphysical pion mass}

-In this section, we demonstrate that the diffusion-based generative framework yields a fully \emph{model-independent} reconstruction of the total proton GFFs $A(t)$, $J(t)$, and $D(t)$, consistent with the lattice QCD results of Ref.~\cite{Hackett:2023nkr} across the full kinematic range $0 \le -t \le 2~\mathrm{GeV}^{2}$, without imposing any functional form on the $t$-dependence.
+In this section, we demonstrate that the diffusion-based generative framework yields a fully \emph{model-independent} reconstruction of the total proton GFFs $A(t)$, $J(t)$, and $D(t)$, consistent with the lattice QCD results of Ref.~\cite{Hackett:2023nkr} across the full kinematic range $0 \le -t \le 2~\mathrm{GeV}^{2}$, without imposing any functional form on the $t$-dependence.~The only inputs to the reconstruction are: